Mafa people: Demography

-The population is 68% Muslim, 27% Christian and 15% are practitioners of African Traditional religion.
-The Christian population is composed of Catholics (60%) and Protestants (30%), Other Christian (7%), and Independent Christian (3%).
+Religiously, the Mafa population is 45% Christians, 30% Muslims and 15% practitioners of traditional African religion.
+The Christian population is composed of Catholics (60%) and Protestants (30%), other Christian (7%), and Independent Christian (3%).

 Agriculture

 Traditional Mafa agriculture depends on a wide assortment of soil management techniques.
 The hillsides are secured with constructed terraces, that according to an author, "have reached a state of exceptional perfection".
-Other ethno-engineering procedures include :
+Other ethno-engineering procedures include: